The m3e-radio-group and m3e-radio components enable single-choice selection within a

 <label for="radio-group">Select an option</label> <m3e-radio-group id="radio-group" required> <label><m3e-radio value="1"></m3e-radio> Option 1</label> <!-- Additional radios omitted for brevity --> </m3e-radio-group>

-radios receive role="radio" to indicate their participation in the group.
-This ensures screen
+individual radios receive role="radio" to indicate their participation in the group.
+This ensures

 "false".